What can employers do with regard to background checks and inquiries in the U.S. under Federal Law?

 - when based on reasonable belief, the individual has engaged in specific activity that may constitute a violation of law; and

-- when credit information is reasonably related to the position for which the employee or applicant is being considered.
+- when credit information is reasonably related to the position for which the employee or candidate is being considered.

 The information in the consumer credit report or other credit information shall be deemed reasonably related to such an evaluation if the duties of the position involve: